Here our Travel Specialist Kit shares his experience of diving with Giant Manta Rays in the Galapagos Islands.….

 The prospect of seeing these magnificent creatures first hand was one that developed into a fascination.
 Earning my PADI Open Water and Advanced qualifications in quick succession in 2018.
 I spent 2019 racking up as many dives as possible, finally, I felt ready to tackle the Galapagos.

-Arriving in Puerto Ayora at the Shark Bay dive centre to try on my wetsuit.
-I was to join some friendly faces of the Teddington Sub Aqua Club who were very surprised to hear that Latin Routes were based in Kingston.
+I arrived in Puerto Ayora at the Shark Bay dive centre to try on my wetsuit.
 After a weight check, it was back into the boat for the first dive.
 Within minutes of entering the water, we had an encounter with the first of these majestic giants.
 My following days were equally bountiful having close encounters with Hammerheads, Galapagos Sharks and Sea Turtle, but nothing came close to that sheer sense of awe at my first encounter.